 The specific assessment tasks from the National Assessment Guidelines found in NVIC 12-14 (Ch-1); Tasks 10.1, 11.3, 13.1, 13.2, 13.3, AND 13.4.
 Applicants for an STCW endorsement are not required to present completed task assessment sheets for these assessments.

-This course aims to meet the mandatory minimum requirements for knowledge, understanding, and proficiency in table A-II/1 of STCW 1995 as amended for the function Navigation at the Officer in Charge of a Navigational Watch on vessels of 500 or more gross tonnage (ITC) Level.
-This course provides a thorough knowledge and understanding of maintaining seaworthiness of the ship, including:
+This course aims to meet the mandatory minimum requirements for knowledge, understanding and proficiency in Table A-II/1 as amended for the function Ship stability and Ship construction at the Officer in Charge of a Navigational Watch on vessels of 500 or more gross tonnage.
+This course will provide students with the detailed knowledge to support the training outcomes related to navigation at the operational level and in doing so satisfy company, national, and international regulations for candidates for certification as follows in accordance with Table A-II/1:

 Recommended Study Material: